Phone: (202) 296-5505 Email: info@winvale.com

 For each Special Item Number (SIN) you plan to sell under, you will need at least 1 project write-up that was completed in the past 2 years, or a current project that has been going on for at least 12 months.

-GSA Schedule contractors have 315 SINs to choose from.
+GSA Schedule contractors have over 300 SINs to choose from.
 SINs are specific categories for products and services.
 For example, if you wanted to sell products and services through Large Category F, Information Technology, you might offer SIN 518210C - Cloud and Cloud-Related IT Professional Services, or SIN 511210 - Software Licenses.

 Keep in mind, some SINs have additional requirements for Past Performance, so you’ll want to make sure to pay close attention to this section.